rosengrenen/typescript-node-react-template/README.md

 - `husky` for git hooks, such as applying formatting pre commits and fetching latest yarn packages post merges
 - Docker for containerization
 - TravisCI for continuous integration

-### Frontend

-- `react` as the frontend framework
-- `apollo-client` for GraphQL requests and data caching.
-- `react-router` for url-based routing
-- `parcel` for easy bundling

-### Backend

-- `apollo-server` for exposing the GraphQL api
-- `type-graphql` for easily building a GraphQL api
-- `typeorm` as a database abstraction layer

-### Database

-- Postgres
-- Pgadmin to access the database visually

 ## Using